 In Brazil, a young blue macaw is captured by rare bird smugglers and transported to the US.
 While passing through Moose Lake, Minnesota, the box containing the macaw falls out the back of the truck and is found by young Linda Gunderson.
 Linda grows up devoted to the bird, which she names Blu, and opens a bookstore that she names Blue Macaw Books.
 All the time, Blu lives inside with her and never learns to fly.
 One day, Linda receives a visit from Brazilian ornithologist Tulio Monteiro who pleads with her to bring Blu to Brazil so that he can mate with the only female blue macaw in existence and keep the species alive.
 Linda agrees and heads to Rio de Janeiro with Blu.
 Blu is placed in the enclosure with the female macaw Jewel but the two of them do not get on.
 Bird smugglers then break in and abduct both of them.
 As a distraught Linda and Tulio search the city for them, Blu and Jewel make an escape into the wild while chained together.
 Blu is ashamed to have to admit to Jewel that he cannot fly.
 The smugglers and their fierce cockatoo enforcer Nigel also come determined to recapture them.

 Rio is the sixth animated film from Blue Sky Studio.
 Previously a visual effects house, Blue Sky made their appearance on the animation scene with the likeable Ice Age (2002), followed by Robots (2005).
 Both of these were solid and enjoyable animated films that showed that Blue Sky eagerly biting at the heels of Pixar and DreamWorks Animation, desiring a piece of the increasingly lucrative animation pie.
 As Blue Sky started to enjoy success, this caused a tapering off in the quality of their films into bland sequels like Ice Age 2 (2006), Ice Age 3: Dawn of the Dinosaurs (2009), Ice Age: Continental Drift (2012) and Ice Age: Collision Course (2016), or other works like the Dr Seuss adaptation Horton Hears a Who!
-(2008), Epic (2013), The Peanuts Movie (2015) and Ferdinand (2017).
+(2008), Epic (2013), The Peanuts Movie (2015), Ferdinand (2017) and Spies in Disguise (2019).
 These began to feature an increasing playing towards easy laughs, cute audience-identification characters and set-pieces designed for the 3D environment, all of which certainly paid off at the box-office for Blue Sky.

 Rio feels like one of the South American travelogue films that Disney made in the 1940s with the likes of Saludos Amigos (1942) and The Three Caballeros (1944).
 South American audiences apparently made up one of the largest world consumers of Disney’s animated films and these were portmanteau works that were directly pitched to these audiences.
 Rio is also about Blue Sky’s principal director Carlos Saldanha (who was born in Brazil) returning to celebrate his roots, although even here there is the feel of Blue Sky essentially making an animated travelogue and pitching everything around the tourist aspects of Brazil.